slatedocs/slate/source/includes/api-reference/_index.html.md

-When using this method, it is best to specify only those fields you wish to change, or else you may overwrite changes made by another user since you last retrieved the task.
+When using this method, it is best to specify only those fields you wish to change, or else you may overwrite changes made by another user since you last retrieved the tag.

 Returns the complete updated tag record.
 </span>